 Oleanders | 160 N. 12th St., Brooklyn

 At the end of the third episode, Dev and his good friend Arnold are spotted at one of MyDomaine's beloved Williamsburg spots, Sauvage—a French-accented American bistro opened by the people behind oyster bar Maison Premiere.
-While the décor alone is worth the detour, the duck and nettle ravioli are worth lingering a while.
+While the décor alone is worth the detour, the duck and nettle ravioli is worth lingering a while longer.